What Is a Treasury Bill (T-Bill)? How It Works, Why Investors Use It, and When It Makes Sense

 2. Brokerage account

-Many brokers let you buy new issues or existing Treasury securities.
+Many brokers let you buy new Treasury issues or existing Treasury securities.

 3. Treasury-focused ETFs or funds

-These can provide exposure, though they are not the same thing as holding an individual bill to maturity.
+However, they are not exactly the same thing as holding an individual bill to maturity.

 For many investors, the best approach depends on whether they want direct ownership, easier account management, or more flexibility.